PolicyBrief

 IN COMMITTEE

-Requires the Secretary of Homeland Security to provide the House of Representatives with documents relating to DHS data security, workforce management, and interactions with the Department of Government Efficiency.
+This resolution directs the Secretary of Homeland Security to provide the House of Representatives with documents regarding DHS data security, interactions with the Department of Government Efficiency (DOGE), and the implementation of recent federal hiring and workforce policies.

 Bennie Thompson